jacobharsten/DT8034_PROJECT/README.md

 - [x] Test run with 1 producer.
 - [x] Test with several producers.
 - [ ] ~~Fix kernal in convolution to support 'same' approach.~~
-- [ ] Post information to a topic for video-stream-visualisation.
+- [x] Post information to a topic for video-stream-visualisation.
 - [ ] Collect some execution times and compare to non-parallell approach.

 **SPARK VERSION:** [2.3.2]

-## Kafka
+## Kafka Config
 Currently running on a single node (might need to change to cluster)

 **Kafka version:** [2.1.1]